Konstantin8105/Matrix-Multiply-Part1/README.md

 			for k := 0; k < n; k++ {
 				sum += A[i][k] * B[k][j]
 			}
+ 			// For our case it is acceptable,
+			// but by default we cannot compare
+			// two float values directly
 			if sum != C[i][j] {
 				return false
 			}